haz/IPPC2023/pyrddlgym_rddl_tutorial.md

 103    };
 104  } // End of domain block
 ```
+\* The state-action-constraints block is deprecated and is not supported by pyRDDLGym in favor of action-preconditions and state-invariants blocks (see next sub-section).

 ### 2.3.7 action-preconditions and state-invariants Blocks
 The state-action-constraints block has been included for backwards compatibility with previous RDDL specifications.
 However, it is preferred instead if state-action-constraints are moved into action-preconditions or state-invariants blocks.